 The SEC allows us to incorporate by reference into this prospectus supplement certain information we file with it, which means that we can disclose important information by referring you to those documents.
-The information incorporated by reference is considered to be a part of this prospectus supplement, and information that we file later with the SEC will automatically update and supersede information contained in this prospectus supplement .
+The information incorporated by reference is considered to be a part of this prospectus supplement, and information that we file later with the SEC will automatically update and supersede information contained in this prospectus supplement.
 We incorporate by reference the documents listed below that we have previously filed with the SEC, except that information furnished under Item 2.02 or Item 7.01 of our Current Reports on Form 8-K or any other filing where we indicate that such information is being furnished and not "filed" under the Exchange Act, is not deemed to be filed and not incorporated by reference herein:

-- Ý our Annual Report on Form 10-K for the fiscal year ended December 29, 2013, filed on March 3, 2014; - Ÿ our Annual Report on Form 10-K/A, filed on March 28, 2014; - Ÿ our Current Report on Form 8-K, filed on April 16, 2014; and - Ý the description of our common stock contained in our Registration Statement on Form 8-A as filed with the SEC on November 30, 2006 and any further amendment or report filed hereafter for the purpose of updating such description.
+- Ÿ our Annual Report on Form 10-K for the fiscal year ended December 29, 2013, filed on March 3, 2014; - Ÿ our Annual Report on Form 10-K/A, filed on March 28, 2014; and - Ÿ the description of our common stock contained in our Registration Statement on Form 8-A as filed with the SEC on November 30, 2006 and any further amendment or report filed hereafter for the purpose of updating such description.